WowSuchRicky/CS739/hw2/README.md

 6. Figure out how to use the given genum in each of the server-side calls to ensure correctness
-7. Figure out how to ensure idempotency, or what design decisions we want to make
+7. Figure out how to ensure idempotency, or what design decisions we want to make (this somewhat goes along with properly using err's in server side functions)
-7. Integrate client using FUSE
+8. Integrate client using FUSE